 Well, it can happen to anyone.

-One interesting research study on the topic of individuals who pull focus and have to be the center of attention is a study published in the Journal of Personality and Social Psychology in 2012 by researchers from the University of California, Berkeley, and the University of Amsterdam.
+One interesting research study on the topic of individuals who pull focus and have to be the center of attention is a study published in the Journal of Personality and Social Psychology (see sources below) investigating the underlying motivations and emotional experiences of attention-seeking people.

 The researchers conducted two studies, one involving self-reports and another involving behavioral observations, to explore the relationship between attention-seeking behavior, narcissism, and emotional regulation.

-The results of the studies suggested that attention-seeking behavior is associated with high levels of grandiose narcissism, which involves a belief in one’s own superiority and entitlement to special treatment.
+The results of the studies suggested that attention-seeking behavior is associated with high levels of grandiose narcissism, which involves a belief in one’s own superiority or entitlement to special treatment.

 Additionally, attention-seeking behavior was associated with poor emotional regulation, including high levels of negative emotions such as anxiety, shame, and anger.